XGRIDS Pro Guide™ / Module 7: Advanced PortalCam

-The LCC Scan app is the complete field control interface for the PortalCam.
+The complete field control interface for the PortalCam.
 Every scanning action, status indicator, and in-field decision point runs through it.
-Knowing what each element tells you during an active scan changes how quickly you catch problems before they compound.

 LCC Scan vs. LixelGO

 LCC Scan is the PortalCam's dedicated field control app.
 It is not interchangeable with LixelGO.
-If you operate both a PortalCam and a K1 or L2 Pro, you use LCC Scan for the PortalCam and LixelGO for the K1 or L2 Pro.
+If you operate both a PortalCam and an L2 Pro, K2, or K1, you use LCC Scan for the PortalCam and LixelGO for the L2 Pro, K2, or K1.
 The two apps cannot be swapped or used across device types.

 LCC Scan is available on iOS and Android.
 On Android, install the app via APK from the XGRIDS download link.
 On iOS, download it from the App Store.
 Both require Bluetooth, location, and hotspot permissions to be granted before the app can connect to the PortalCam.